 - AE 1400 is a free choice elective and is highly recommended for academic success.
-If AE 1400 is chosen, 1 less hour of free choice electives will be needed. - Course choice will depend on the Option chosen: Emergency Management Option, Hazardous Materials Option, or the Business Continuity Option. - CDM 4900 and 4910 can be taken any semester after the sophomore year. - Some CDM major courses may be offered only once per year.
-Contact the program office in Humphreys 304 at 660-543-4971 for the most up to date course offering schedule. - To satisfy the General Education Assessment Policy students must take the GEA exam during the semester in which a total of 45 credit hours will be earned.
+If AE 1400 is chosen, 1 less hour of free choice electives will be needed. - Course choice will depend on the Area chosen: Business Continuity Area, Emergency Management Area, or the Environmental Hazards Area. - CDM 4900 and 4910 can be taken any semester after the sophomore year. - Some CDM major courses may be offered only once per year.
+Contact the program office in Humphreys 200 at 660-543-4971 for the most up to date course offering schedule. - To satisfy the General Education Assessment Policy students must take the GEA exam before or during the semester in which a total of 45 credit hours will be earned.
 The minimum score of 425 must be achieved by the semester in which 75 credit hours will be earned.
-Go to UCM Testing Services in MyCentral for more information.
+Go to UCM Testing Services (HUM 216, 660-543-4919) in MyCentral for more information.